vladg14/DAGaml/README.md

 If you want to help me design this tool but you have no idea how : contact me.

 # Installation
-you should have installed ocaml and set the variable NPROC to the number of core you want to be used by the make file for example add this line at the end of your .bashrc
-'''
-export NPROC=8 (* if you have 8 cores*)
-'''
+you should have installed ocaml, then clone this repository